 Variety is another term for complexity.
 Big data can be highly or lowly complex.
 There was a previous post about structured and unstructured data that we won’t repeat here.
-The point is that these vary levels of complexity make analysis highly difficult because of the tremendous amount of data mugging or cleaning of the data that is often necessary.
+The point is that these various levels of complexity make analysis highly difficult because of the tremendous amount of data mugging or cleaning of the data that is often necessary.

 Velocity is the speed at which big data is created, stored, and or analyzed.
-Two approach to processing data are batch and real-time.
+Two approaches to processing data are batch and real-time.
 Batch processing involves collecting and cleaning the data in “batches” for processing.
 It is necessary to wait for all the “batches” to come in before making a decision.
 As such this is a slow process.

 An alternative is real-team processing.
 This approach involves streaming the information into machines which process the data immediately.

 The speed at which data needs to be processed is linked directly with the cost.
 As such, faster may not always be better or necessary.